Mityuha/sugaru/README.md

   script:
     - poetry run pytest
 ```
 And came up with idea to simply remove it.
-Indeed, the presence of `python-tests` stage means the same stage code every time.
+Indeed, the presence of some `python-tests` stage can mean the same stage's code every time.
 Why not just generate such a stage then?
 You ended up with the syntax like:
 ```yaml
 stages: ""
 python-tests: "python:3.12.0"